asecurityteam/runhttp/README.md

 Note that hijacked in this case refers to a Go behavior defined [here](https://golang.org/pkg/net/http/#Hijacker).
 The server emits gauges on an interval for new, active, and idle connections.

+Go runtime metrics are also emitted.
+These values are extracted on a specified polling interval from the [runtime](https://golang.org/pkg/runtime/#MemStats) package.
+The table [here](https://docs.datadoghq.com/integrations/go_expvar/#metrics) illustrates how we expect to see these values as metrics.

 <a id="markdown-status" name="status"></a>
 ## Status